wp-document-revisions/wp-document-revisions/readme.md

 ### I'm a developer, can I contribute? ###
 Of course.
 Feel free to [fork the project on GitHub](https://github.com/benbalter/WP-Document-Revisions) and submit your contributions via pull request.

+### I'm not a develop, can I still contribute? ###
+Yes!
+If you would like to help out by testing early releases, please try the continously updated [development version](https://github.com/benbalter/WP-Document-Revisions/tree/develop).
+Any [feedback](https://github.com/benbalter/WP-Document-Revisions/issues?direction=desc&sort=created&state=open), technical or prose is helpful.

 ### Can I set the upload directory on multisite installs if I don't want to network activate the plugin? ###
 Yes.
 There's a plugin in the WP Document Revisions Code Cookbook](https://github.com/benbalter/WP-Document-Revisions-Code-Cookbook) to help with that.
 Just install and network activate.

 ## Changelog ##

 ### 1.3 ###
-* Plugin now includes unit tests to ensure security and stability, and undergoes extensive testing (WordPress 3.2/3.3/Trunk, Multisite/single, PHP 5.3/5.4) via continuous integration service Travis CI prior to release.
+* Plugin now includes unit tests to ensure security and stability, and [undergoes extensive testing](http://travis-ci.org/#!/benbalter/WP-Document-Revisions) (WordPress 3.2/3.3/Trunk, Multisite/single, PHP 5.3/5.4) via continuous integration service Travis CI prior to release.
 * Translations now curated on [collaborative edditing platform GlotPress](http://translations.benbalter.com/projects/wp-document-revisions/) if any user would like to submit a translation ([no technical knowledge necessary](http://translations.benbalter.com/projects/how-to-translate))
+* If you would like to help out by testing early releases, please try the continously updated [development version](https://github.com/benbalter/WP-Document-Revisions/tree/develop).
+Any [feedback](https://github.com/benbalter/WP-Document-Revisions/issues?direction=desc&sort=created&state=open), technical or prose is helpful.
 * Added Spanish Translation Support (es_ES)
 * Subscribers and unauthenticated users no longer have the ability to read revisions by default (you can override this setting using the [Members plugin](http://wordpress.org/extend/plugins/members/).
 * Attempts to access unauthorized files now properly respond with HTTP code 403 (rather than 500 previously).
 Note: attempting to access private documents will continue to result in 404s.